serverless/serverless/docs/providers/aws/examples/hello-world/csharp/README.md

 }
 ```

-Congrats you have just deployed and run your Hello World function!
+Congrats you have deployed and ran your Hello World function!